 In recent years, the market research industry has come up against various challenges along the way.
 We now find that ‘market research’ as a term is used less.
-This is something I wrote about recently in
+This is something I wrote about recently in a latest blog post.

 I am a big Formula one fan.
 Whilst the last race of the year was taking place in Abu Dhabi, I thought, what can the market research industry learn from Formula 1?